marceloguarido/ML_Course/README.md

 This repository contains the notebooks used for the machine learning course provided by Verdazo Analytics and CREWES, lectured at the University of Calgary.

-New Notebooks will be commited previously to the classes.
+New Notebooks will be commited before the classes.